 Kyvos cube structure is similar to SSAS, making one-to-one migrations easy, without disrupting your existing analytical environment.
 This means that if you have an existing SSAS cube, you can port it to the cloud or on-premise big data platform relatively easily with Kyvos.
 All you have to do is to take the design of your SSAS cube and recreate it in Kyvos.
 Calculated measures can be dropped in as Kyvos understands and supports MDX.
 Besides this, some complex capabilities with SSAS cubes can also be ported to Kyvos.

-- Review your existing SSAS Design
+- Review your existing SSAS cube design

-- Replicate the cubes in Kyvos
+- Recreate the design in Kyvos

-- Optimize cube design and build cubes
+- Optimize design and build cubes

 - Migrate BI logic